 “Calista?
 Is that you?”
 Mom’s voice echoed down the hallway.

-I threw my vial into the recycling can and sat at our circular metal table.
+I threw a vial into the recycling can and sat at our circular metal table.
 Clean plates were laid out for three people, and a fourth was messy, crumbs lying on his side of the table.

 “I’m guessing Ambert left in a hurry again?”
-I gave Mom a hopeless expression.
+I gave Mom a hopeless glance.

 Gran was less polite about it, her voice rasping with disgust, as she hobbled to her seat, assisted by her cane.
-She adjusted her overlarge red sweater as she sat, the material draping off her frail body.
-“Does that boy ever clean?”
+She adjusted her overlarge red sweater as she sat.
+“Does he ever clean?”

-“Let me help you, Gran,” I stood from my seat at the table, and drew her chair out for her.
+“Let me help you, Gran.”
+I stood from my seat, and drew her chair out for her.

 I returned to my seat, not saying a word.
 My fingers twiddled in my lap, adjusting my black polo shirt and gray jacket-- a C laced across the fabric.

 Mom set the plates and took her place beside me.

 “Is something wrong, Calista?”
 Mom asked.

 I nodded.
 “Just worried about graduation.”

 Gran chuckled.
 “It was different when we grew up.”

 “Really?”
 I asked.

-Gran chuckled.
+Gran shifted her gaze.
 “We didn’t graduate at sixteen.
-We left high school at eighteen, and back then, we had all kinds of classes: engineering, music...”
+We left high school at eighteen, and then, we had all kinds of classes: engineering, music...”

 ’Music?
 Never heard of that before...’

 “Sugarcubes, Suzanne.
 Can’t I tell a couple stories to my granddaughter?
 Besides, you enjoyed those classes too...”
 Gran smiled.

 “Mom?
 You!?”
 My jaw dropped.
 That couldn’t be right.
 That was radical ideology.
 My mom wouldn’t start a rebellion.

 Mom placed a hand on my shoulder.
 “It’s none of your concern now, Calista.
 We can’t do those things anymore.
 We just need to stay in the system, keep our heads low, protect each other…”